 But the truth is that sore muscles and workout quality don’t go hand in hand.

-It usually just means that you pushed yourself too hard or that you’re doing new exercises.
+It usually just means you pushed yourself too hard or you’re doing new exercises.
 There are even steps you can take to avoid muscle soreness from the get-go.

 Even though muscle soreness isn’t a necessity when you’re working to get results, it can creep up on you.